Rules of Go - introductory

 Black's move captures the surrounded five white stones.
 For this Black occupies their last liberty.
 They now have no liberties, so they are captured and thus removed.

-This example illustrates the rule that a capturing stone need not have a liberty until the captured stones are removed.
+This example illustrates the rule that a capturing stone doesn’t need to have a liberty until the captured stones are removed.

 The White move occupies the last liberty of the two black stones, capturing them.
 Note that is a legal move although it has no liberties when it is played.